-Step 1: Check what kind of order the creditor has
+Step 1: Check what kind of order your creditor has

-The following items are listed as exempt in law:
+The following items are exempt from being taken:

-- a mobile home which is your only or principal residence
+- a mobile home - if it's your only or main residence

-- tools of the trade (including books and other equipment), reasonably required by you for your trade, profession or business up to £1,000
+- tools of the trade - including books and other equipment that you reasonably require for your trade, profession or business, up to the value of £1,000

 - tools reasonably required for keeping the garden in order